carlos53093/squadswap-contract/projects/masterchef-v3/docs/receiver/MasterChefV3Receiver.md

 function withdraw(contract IERC20 _token) external
 ```

-Withdraw unexpected tokens sent to the receiver, can also withdraw cake.
+Withdraw unexpected tokens sent to the receiver, can also withdraw squad.

 _Callable by owner._